To provide access to quality, comprehensive, and compassionate healthcare to the underserved in our community.

 - Compassionate – Recognize that the realities of poverty, class, racism, social isolation, past trauma, sex based discrimination, cultural diversity and other social inequalities affect both people’s vulnerability to and capacity for effectively dealing with their health issues.
 Commit to serving with empathy and compassion while being non-judgmental and accepting.
 Create a positive environment for our clients, staff and volunteers to foster a trusting relationship.

-- 59% of patients stated that coming to our clinic prevented them from going to the emergency room
+- Our patient survey concluded that 45% stated that coming to our clinic prevented them from going to the emergency room and 81% stated that we were able to meet their immediate health care needs by having a clinic visit.

-- Our Healthcare For The Homeless program treated 400 new patients in 2019
+- Our Healthcare For The Homeless program treated 596 unduplicated patients.